Chicago Tribune: Illinois Disability Services are in a

-per capita fiscal spending on community developmental disability benefits are far below the levels needed to attract and retain qualified individuals.
+per capita fiscal spending on community developmental disability benefits still remain far below the levels needed to attract and retain qualified employees.
 Annual turnover of direct care staff can exceed 50% and many organizations have vacancies of 20% and starting wage of a Direct

 Support Professional (DSP) is under $11 per hour.
 This is below the minimum wages enacted in some jurisdictions in Illinois; it is sad to consider that disability services are now

-As the unemployment numbers improve to full decline, salary and benefit packages in other industries are better benefits and do not require the level of skill, attention to detail and compassion that are required in the disability field.
+As the unemployment numbers improve to full employment levels, salary and benefit packages in other industries salaries, better benefits and do not require the level of skill, attention to detail and compassion that are required in the

 Disability advocates, associations and